eq19/feed/_drafts/addition_zone.md

 ![](https://user-images.githubusercontent.com/36441664/74550123-6dd1d680-4f83-11ea-8810-3b8f4f50a9c0.png)

-Moreover there are statements mentioned by the provider which also bring us in to an attention like the modul o six above.
+Moreover there are view statements mentioned by the provider which also bring us in to an attention like the modulo 6 above.
 We put some of them below.

 ```note
 That is, if the powers of 10 all returned with blue spin, or as a series of rainbows, or evenly alternating colors or other non-random results, ***then I’d say prime numbers appear to have a linkage to 10.
 I may not know what the the linkage is, just that it appears to exist*** _([HexSpin](https://www.hexspin.com/minor-hexagons/))_.